 - In his first appearance during the crossover, he stomped Oliver, Barry, and the Hawks simultaneously.
 Savage had a Near-Villain Victory where he succeeded in killing all of Team Arrow and Team Flash as well as the entirety of Central City, which was only undone by Barry resetting the timeline.
 It later took all of Team Arrow to keep Savage distracted long enough for Oliver and Barry to use the Staff of Horus to take Savage down.

 - His appearance in Legends of Tomorrow depicts him as a fair bit weaker than in the crossover.
-He lost badly in a fight against Rip Hunter and Kendra, and in the final episode of Season 1 he gets curb-stomped by Mick and Sarah.
+He lost badly in a fight against Rip Hunter and Kendra, and in the final episode of Season 1 he gets curb-stomped by Mick and Sara.
 However, he's always kicked the crap out of Carter whenever he goes up against him as well as beating Mick and Sara.
 Could be justified in some cases, where they fought an earlier, weaker incarnation of him.

 - Wowing Cthulhu: He states he had never encountered the likes of heroes such as Green Arrow or The Flash, having given him far more resistance than anyone in years.